-Visual MODFLOW supports the Algebraic Multigrid Methods for Systems Solver (SAMG) Package developed by the Fraunhofer Institute for Algorithms and Scientific Computing (FhG-SCAI).
+Visual MODFLOW Flex supports the Algebraic Multigrid Methods for Systems Solver (SAMG) Package developed by the Fraunhofer Institute for Algorithms and Scientific Computing (FhG-SCAI).
 Please note that the SAMG solver is only compatible with the MODFLOW-2000, -2005 and -LGR flow engines.
 The SAMG solver is available in single-core mode in Visual MODFLOW PRO and in multi-core mode in Visual MODFLOW Premium.

 The Algebraic Multigrid (AMG) Package solver may be obtained from the Fraunhofer Institute for Algorithms and Scientific Computing (FhG-SCAI) for research purposes only.